gwxie/Dewarping-Document-Image-By-Displacement-Flow-Estimation/Source/README.md

 # Description
-`2019-06-25 11:52:54/49` model parameter.
+`2019-06-25 11:52:54/49` contains model parameter.
 Pre-trained models are available [here](https://drive.google.com/file/d/17MtuXcgMqb5HjBRy4tNL9oLkEI5auLUT/view?usp=sharing).

-`dataset/shrink_1024_960/crop` test dataset.
+`dataset/shrink_1024_960/crop` contains test dataset.
 We resized the image into 1024x960 (zooming in or out along the longest side and keeping the aspect ration, then filling zero for padding. )

-`/dataset/unwarp_new/train/data1024_greyV2/color` train dataset.
+`/dataset/unwarp_new/train/data1024_greyV2/color` contains train dataset.

-`dataloader.py` load data.
+`dataloader.py` has functions to load data.

-`loss.py` loss function.
+`loss.py` has loss functions.

-`network.py` network structure.
+`network.py` has network structure.

-`test.py` main program.
+`test.py` is main program for testing.

-`train.py` train model.
+`train.py` is main program for training.

-`utils.py` post-processing.
+`utils.py` is post-processing.